quarkslab/diffing_obfuscation_dataset/README.md

 - obfuscation level, from 0% (folder sources), up to 100%, with a 10% step
 - x64 architecture
 - -O0 or -O2 binaries

+Json files contains the ground-truth associated to binaries.
+Each json file is a list of dictionaries, where each dictionary corresponds to a function, with a given address and name, that can either be obfuscated or not.

 **File naming convention**